 Please visit our number portability page for locations where number porting is available.

-Call quality will vary.
+Call quality can vary with the Internet connection.
 Because the phone will rely upon the Internet, quality may be affected by difficulties with your Internet connection, and heavy use of the Internet connection may limit the phone's communication.
 The phone will be disrupted if your Internet is disrupted, this includes instances like power outages or hitting your monthly traffic cap for the Internet.
-Some calls may have an echo, and you should be aware of the possibility of beeping as a result of talkoff (the phone adapter has to translate the tones from a key press to send key press down the line, if a voice on either side of the call is able to hit the same frequencies used for the key press tones (DTMF), then the caller on the other side of the line will hear a beep as if a key was pressed).

-You may need to purchase a router if you do not already have one (routers are used when connecting more than 1 device), and many routers are not compatible, they might not allow the phone to communicate as it needs.
+You may need to purchase a compatible Asus router if you do not already have one (routers are used when connecting more than 1 device), and many routers are not VoIP compatible (Dlink, Netgear, etc.).
 MCSNet sells a compatible Asus wireless router (RT-N12) for $60 (90 day warranty by MCSNet, 12 month through the manufacturer).
-There is a list of known compatible and incompatible routers in our support pages here.

 911 does not work the same way as a traditional phone line, and 411 and directory assistance are not available (any charges for services like directory assistance will be applied to the monthly bill).